 Although there were many political rebels during that time, if one man could be fingered for instigating and encouraging that ungodly rebellion that is now enshrined as the American Revolution, it would be Thomas Paine.
 Paine was an infidel and a vicious anti-Christian apologist.
 He was the author of "The Age of Reason" a book whose sole purpose and design was to argue against the Christian faith and prove it invalid.
 His other books and periodicals were instrumental as a catalyst for swaying public opinion against the British government and encouraging revolution, as well as providing ongoing encouragement to the revolutionary war effort.
 I have several of these primary sources in my possession, including "The Age of Reason," "Common Sense," and others.

 The Declaration of Independence was written largely by infidel Thomas Jefferson.
 Jefferson presumed that he was a Christian, but publicly denied the fundamental tenets of the Christian faith.
 He was the author of what has become known as "The Jefferson Bible", another primary source document that I have in my possession.
 In this work, Jefferson edited one of the gospels, removing from it all references to all supernatural events, from the virgin birth to the resurrection of our Lord Himself.
 He viewed Jesus as nothing more than a "good teacher", and in that supposed that he was a "Christian".
 He believed that this editing work was as "separating diamonds from a dung hill," a sad testimony to his refusal to accept the true miracles upon which the Christian faith is fundamentally based.
 Here is a man who is often elevated to virtual sainthood by Christian patriots as the "father of American democracy," a man who will surely burn in hell as eternal punishment for refusing to accept Jesus as Lord and Savior.
 His life's focus was on the wrong thing, his view of true "liberty" and "freedom" was of the world, and as a reward for his life's accomplishments (which God considers rubbish) he will remain in hell forever.
-Let the professing Christian be forewarned regarding who they promote.
+Let the professing Christian be forewarned regarding whom he promotes.

 Were there many Christians and was there significant Christian influence in late 18th century America?
 Of course!
 Just like today, there existed an entire spectrum of beliefs, ranging from the most committed Christian to the most disparaging infidel.
 And just like today, there were many Christians who compromised one way or another, or who wrote many Christian words but did not practice what they preached.
 Today, the secularists pick and choose who and what they cite, so as to depict that era in the most secular way possible, and the Christian patriots pick and choose who and what they cite, so as to depict that era in the most Christian way possible.
 Both are guilty of promoting half-truths.